POLICIES AND PROCEDURES

 Computer Usage

 In order to make the online experience as seamless and rewarding as possible, it is expected that students will use a computer platform that is compatible with Burnaby Online’s delivery model.
-We use a computer based program and are currently moving all material onto the Brightspace delivery model.
+We use a computer based program with all materials using the D2L Brightspace delivery model.

 It is expected that students will be able to: